A Day in the Life of Ellie Addison

 Please give an example of a successful project you have recently been involved in and what was the value for the customer?

 A national Patient Safety alert asked providers to purchase alternative devices that do not require medical air to be delivered via an air flowmeter.
-I worked closely with CaPA and NHSE/I and developed a matrix that showed every nebuliser on the NHS Supply Chain catalogue with the relevant clinical criteria that had been developed through clinical engagement and research.
+I worked closely with our assurance team and NHSE/I and developed a matrix that showed every nebuliser on the NHS Supply Chain catalogue with the relevant clinical criteria that had been developed through clinical engagement and research.
 This made it easier for clinical staff in trusts to identify the correct nebuliser for their needs.

 What motivates you?